 I have advocated at the state and national level for education and healthcare policies.
 I know intimately how these policies impact families in our community.

-My husband and I live in Lansing’s Waverly Hills neighborhood, and I am grateful to call #LoveLansing my home.
+I am grateful to call #LoveLansing my home.

 I'd love to hear from you!
 Connect with me on social media!